enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

  Why do we have to do Convolution with  HRF?
 	 Because even when we apply a short signal, we always get a long response 4-6 s and we have to model every signal as such

-**How is correlated regressor a problem? #reformulate**
-	Because by applying a HRF conv.
-We created a correlation between the different regressors.
-	This create **multicolinearity**

 Why is there noise in the low frequency range of our measured signal? #unclear
 	Because the sampling rate is so low we cant detect high frequencyies.
 This creates a low frequency.
 Basically its due to: Aliasing and/or the way we sample data